 When you’re just starting out, however, the business aspect of things is probably far from your mind but it’s worthwhile investing your time into learning about this aspect of personal training.

-It will certainly help in the future as you develop your business, which is something I cover in my business, marketing and sales course.
+It will help you develop your business, which I cover in my business, marketing, and sales course.

 The fitness aspect isn’t only learning about new techniques that will benefit your clients either.

 It’s also learning more about motivation, marketing, and all the other aspects that make a client look forward to training and then keep them coming back for more.

 From the get-go, I would split the time I set aside for reading right down the middle for these two subjects.